WEBINAR: Shadow Money

 By pouring money into familiar strategies like organizing and leadership development, funders on the Right have developed infrastructure to win hearts and minds as well as policy.
 How can we exploit their weaknesses and learn from their success?

-Join us on Thursday, September 6th at 8-9:30pm ET/5-6:30pm PT for a webinar with brilliant social justice movement leaders about what we need to do to fight back against the massive, strategic funding on the Right and show up more authentically for social change in this crucial time.
+Check out the recorded webinar below originally recorded on Thursday, September 6th at 8-9:30pm ET/5-6:30pm PT for a discussion with brilliant social justice movement leaders about what we need to do to fight back against the massive, strategic funding on the Right and show up more authentically for social change in this crucial time.

 Suzanne Pharr, a feminist and anti-racist worker, founded the Women’s Project, with the goal of eliminating sexism and racism through dismantling systems of violence and economic injustice.
 She co-founded Southerners on New Ground, a regional progressive LGBTQ organization, and was the director of the Highlander Center.
 Pharr authored Homophobia: A Weapon of Sexism and In the Time of the Right: Reflections on Liberation.
 Pharr is active currently with Project South, the Southern Movement Assembly, National Council of Elders, the Rural Organizing Project, and Grassroots Arkansas.
 Her books may be downloaded at suzannepharr.org